rvm/rvm-site/content/integration/fish.md

     curl -L --create-dirs -o ~/.config/fish/functions/rvm.fish https://raw.github.com/lunks/fish-nuggets/master/functions/rvm.fish

+And activate the default Ruby manually in your config.fish file:

+    echo "rvm default" >> ~/.config/fish/config.fish

 Usage
 -----
 Use RVM just as you would in bash or zsh as per the instructions on the